pipebots/sprintBotBLEControl/Documentation.md

 >Note: Some members call it _Sprintbot-2_ which can be confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
 Sprint2Bot maybe more accurate.

 # Electronics
-The electronics are seperated into two distinct sections to allow for parrallel development of the mobile platform independantly from the requirements of other themes electronic and sensor packages.
+The electronics are seperated into two distinct sections to allow for parallel development of the mobile platform independantly from the requirements of other themes electronic and sensor packages.
 The essential items remain on the robot at all times and are the minimum parts required for it to operate under manual control.
 An Arduino Nano is used to control this part.
-By popular consensus from the other themes a Raspeberry Pi 4 is used as the higher level controller as it is capable for running more complex algorythms.
+By popular consensus from the other themes a Raspberry Pi 4 is used as the higher level controller as it is capable for running more complex algorythms.
 A 'shield' board was developed which plugs onto this and is used to connect all of the sensors to the board.
-The two boards communicate via a USB serial connection.
+The two boards communicate via a USB serial connection wh

 ## T3 Essentials